What to do this Halloween in Breckenridge

 This walking tour starts at the site of the original cemetery of Breckenridge.
 Hear the history of the town’s burial grounds and also the stories of the locals that are buried here.
 Visit their places of business or homes on the way.

 Offered in summer only; Visit Breckenridge Ghost Tours’ website for current schedule and pricing.

 Over 130 years ago Preston was a bustling town of approximately 150 citizens but now only the ghostly remains of buildings reside here.
 Join a local expert on this 3-mile guided hike to learn about the history of the town and many of the rich mines that operated in the area.

-Hikes offered seasonally; visit the Breckenridge Heritage Alliance website for current schedule and pricing.
+Hikes offered seasonally; visit the Breckenridge History website for current schedule and pricing.

 Strange But True Tour

 This 90 minute walking tour is all about disappearances, suspected kidnappings and other strange events, including the fate of the Breckenridge Navy.
 Hear about the weird and unusual events that occurred in Breckenridge from 1961, when the ski area opened, until present day.
 All true stories with a twist!

 Visit Breckenridge Ghost Tours’ website for current schedule and pricing.